Understanding and Dealing with Sin

 The motions of sin; a natural progression

-Sin is by nature subtle, insidious; operating in a slow, almost imperceptible manner, all the while concealing the consequences.
-It also operates incrementally; beginning slowly or small and then gradually intensifying.
-Once again consider (James 1:14-15).
+Sin is by nature subtle, insidious, operating in a slow, almost imperceptible manner, all the while concealing the consequences.
+It also works incrementally, beginning slowly or small and then gradually intensifying.
+Once again, consider (James 1:14-15).
 The spreading effect of “leaven” (yeast) found in (Galatians 5:9) is a good example.

 Sin involves a three-stage process: